blester125/Kasiski_Examination/README.md

 found 'bellaso' as the key I edited my program to use this new decoding shift distances.
 The message still decoded properly so this seems to be the correct key.

+Homework 2 for CS 1653 at The University of Pittsburgh with Dr. Garrison.